CZ-NIC/knot/src/knot/modules/geoip/geoip.rst

        CNAME: prod2.foo.example.com.
    ...

-Each response is generated through a random pick where each defined record has a likelyhood of its weight over the sum of all weights for the requested name to.
+Each response is generated through a random pick where each defined record has a likelihood of its weight over the sum of all weights for the requested name to.
 Records defined in the zone itself (if any) will never be served.